 Understand health-care economics

 “Doctors loot” “doctors mint money” and everybody nods -“agreed”.
-The highly publicized case of the 8 year old girl suffering from Dengue in Noida is shown as a “clear Proof”; she was admitted to a five -star Hospital, Intensive Care unit, died after 8 days, but the bill?
-A whopping Rs.
+The highly publicized case of the eight year old girl suffering from Dengue in Noida is shown as a “clear proof”.
+Patient died after 8 days of admission in a five -star Hospital, Intensive Care unit.
+The bill - a whopping Rs.
 14 lakhs!
 What more proof is needed to show that “doctors swindle”?
 In everyday life, too, patients experience exorbitant charges, unnecessary costly investigations, and operations with modern technology at a cost reaching the skies.
-But doctors point out that, in the Noida case of the child, 4 specialist doctors collected only Rs.
-90000 for their 8 days intensive efforts—about Rs.
+However doctors point out that, in the Noida case of the child, 4 specialist doctors collected only Rs.
+90000 for their 8 days of intensive efforts—about Rs.
 20 to 25 thousand for each of them.
 The rest of the bill was HOSPITAL CHARGES.
 So, what is the truth?
 Health Care Services is a very complex subject.
-One must understand the economics of this highly complex industry where both the giver and the receiver are human beings whose behavior is so unpredictable every time.
+One must understand the economics of this highly complex industry where both the giver and the receiver are human beings whose behavior is variable .
 Let us begin.

 Medical practice was an ART for ages.
-Science got added in the nineteenth century, when Gray described the whole anatomy, Harvey and Cushing described the whole Physiology.
+Science has grown tremendously in the nineteenth century, when Gray described the whole anatomy, Harvey and Cushing described the whole Physiology.
 When microscopic germs were discovered (Leevenhock) and later proved to be the cause of most infections (Robert Koch), Lord Lister established the modern technique of “antiseptic and aseptic” surgery.
 A dentist (Horace Wells) had already shown that pain can be removed by inhalation of Nitrous Oxide.
 Thus the stage was set; between 1880 and 1920, surgery made rapid advances.
-After the discovery of anti-bacterials and blood transfusion etc, there was an immense improvement in medical management, too, and clinical practice added a substantial component of “Science”.
+After the discovery of anti-bacterials and blood transfusion etc, there was an immense improvement in medical management, too, and clinical practice added a substantial component of “science”.
 “Commerce” existed from ages.
-Now, clinical practice has become a beautiful mixture of Art, Science and Commerce—the components cannot be easily separately identified.
+Now, clinical practice has become a beautiful mixture of art, science and commerce—the components cannot be easily separately identified.